 - Managing an oil or gas producing property, once it is operational

 - Maximizing the performance and profitability of a well

 Careers in Petroleum Engineering

-Petroleum Engineers are required in all stages of well production, from locating potential well site, drilling, production, processing to transportation.
+Petroleum Engineers are required in all stages of good production, from locating potential well site, drilling, production, processing to transportation.
 Some job titles include reservoir engineer, drilling engineer and production engineer.

 Best UK Universities to study Petroleum Engineering

 - University of Aberdeen